vara11/mbd-bidw/Session 06/README.md

 ## FAQ

+### Is it possible to consider automated testing in a data warehouse?

+Yes.
+Read this interesting [article](https://medium.com/@josh.temple/automated-testing-in-the-modern-data-warehouse-d5a251a866af) about the topic.
+A potential tool to use is [dbt](https://www.getdbt.com).

 ### What can I do if I don't have access to the data yet?

 You can generate random data to start working.
 For example, you can use [Mockaroo](https://www.mockaroo.com/) or [GenerateData](http://generatedata.com).